Islamabad Expressway

-The Islamabad Expressway (اسلام آباد گزرگاه), sometimes Islamabad Highway) is a major north-south expressway in Islamabad, Capital Territory, Pakistan.
-The expressway provides quick access between Islamabad and Rawalpindi, connecting the national capital with the N-5 National Highway.
-It stretches from Zero Point Interchange with the Kashmir Highway in Islamabad to Rawat, Islamabad Capital Territory on the N-5 National Highway.
+The Islamabad Expressway (اسلام آباد گزرگاه), sometimes also referred to as Islamabad Highway, is a major north–south expressway in Islamabad, Capital Territory, Pakistan.
+The expressway provides quick access between the Islamabad and Rawalpindi, Punjab, connecting the national capital with the N-5 National Highway.
+It stretches from Zero Point Interchange with the Srinagar Highway in Islamabad to Rawat, Islamabad Capital Territory on the N-5 National Highway.
 The total length of the expressway is 28 km, with lanes varying from six to ten.

 In 2007, the Capital Development Authority proposed to build three new interchanges on the highway at Koral Chowk, Lehtrar Road and Dhok Kala Khan Road to make it signal free.
 However, expansion work was delayed until 2014.
 The expansion later included a dedicated bike lane on the highway as well.